andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 ### Choosing Pipes

-So we are searching for an abstraction to handle *constant-space* IO streaming — that is, we only ever have in memory exactly what we are processing at that moment, and nothing else.
+So we are searching for an abstraction to handle *constant-space* IO streaming
+--- that is, we only ever have in memory exactly what we are processing at that moment, and nothing else.
 For this, there are a couple go-to abstractions we can use that provide this (at the low level).

-We can use lazy IO, which basically relies on Haskell’s built in laziness semantics that we know and love to control when IO happens.
-The problem here is that your IO actions are no longer [first-class members](http://blog.jle.im/entry/the-compromiseless-reconciliation-of-i-o-and-purity) of the language — they are “runtime magic”.
+We can use lazy IO, which basically relies on Haskell's built in laziness semantics that we know and love to control when IO happens.
+The problem here is that your IO actions are no longer [first-class members](http://blog.jle.im/entry/the-compromiseless-reconciliation-of-i-o-and-purity) of the language --- they are "runtime magic".
 You can no longer really reason about when file handles are closed and exactly when reads happen.
 This really is a bit antithetical to Haskell, a language where we actually have the ability to move IO into a first-class member of the language and make it something that we